Ratio Less Equal Function In C++ - C++ Programming Tutorial

 Comparison Using ratiolessequal:

-The comparison between ratio1 and ratio2 is done using the st d::ratiolessequal<ratio1, ratio2> function.
-It produces a boolean that signifies if ratio1 <= ratio2.
+The comparison between ratio1 and ratio2 is conducted using the std::ratiolessequal<ratio1, ratio2> function, which returns a boolean value indicating whether ratio1 is less than or equal to ratio2.

 Result Storage: